robosoto/reservation-system/README.md

 # Go Eazy Car Rentals

 Go Eazy Car Rentals is a web application that allows users to easily reserve and manage car rentals.
 Whether you're planning a road trip or need a rental car for daily use, our system makes the reservation process smooth and convenient.

+Make a reservation on Go Eazy Car Rentals! http://goeazystore.s3-website-us-east-1.amazonaws.com/

+The application is hosted on AWS -- The user interface is deployed in an S3 bucket, the back end on AWS Elastic Beanstalk, and the database is running on RDS Aurora Serverless.

 ## Table of Contents